-Computation of Net Profits Income Received by the Trust
+Computation of Income from Net Profits Interest Received by the Trust

-In connection with the closing of the initial public offering, on November 8, 2011, Enduro contributed the Net Profits Interest to the Trust in exchange for 33,000,000 newly issued Trust Units.
+In connection with the closing of the initial public offering in November 2011, Enduro contributed the Net Profits Interest to the Trust in exchange for 33,000,000 newly issued Trust Units.
 The Net Profits Interest entitles the Trust to receive 80% of the net profits from the sale and production of oil and natural gas attributable to the Underlying Properties that are produced during the term of the Conveyance, which commenced on July 1, 2011.
-The Trust's net profits income consists of monthly net profits attributable to the Net Profits Interest.
-Net profits income for the years ended December 31, 2015, 2014, and 2013 were determined as shown in the following table:
+The Trust's Income from Net Profits Interest consists of monthly net profits attributable to the Income from Net Profits Interest.
+Net profits income for the years ended December 31, 2016, 2015, and 2014 was determined as shown in the following table: